 If you like low maintenance landscaping take a look at how far artificial grass has come.
 It is a great way to have a green lawn that softens your landscape, adds a pop of color and requires very little water.

 A Survey by the National Association of REALTOR® Research Department analyzed how landscaping effects home sales.
 Among the top 10 items that benefit the buyer and seller both, were a well-maintained lawn, statement landscaping, and landscape upgrades like lighting and water and fire features.
 2018 Remodeling Impact Report: Outdoor Features

 If you are not planning on moving anytime soon there are lots of things you can do to create a Staycation feel all year round and provide a welcoming environment for all.
 Adding a firepit, fireplace, entertainment center or outdoor kitchen creates a space that makes coming home extra special and lends itself to entertaining family and friends.

 Important Tip: Always check with you HOA before you are too far into the planning stages.
 HOA’s often limit color and product choices and many require projects be submitted before approval.

-Marvel Building & Masonry Supply, established in 1958, has been one of our go-to building supply shops for as long as we have been building in Arizona since the 1970’s.
+Marvel Building & Masonry Supply, established in 1958, has your projects covered.
 If you have a masonry or hardscape project in mind but don’t know where to start, look no further than your neighborhood Marvel Masonry location.
-People go to malls, we go to Marvel!
-A Rosie Certified Partner since 2007.